truenas/middleware/docs/userguide/freenas_intro.rst

 * SSSD was updated to `1.11.7 <https://fedorahosted.org/sssd/wiki/Releases/Notes-1.11.7>`_.

+* Nut has been updated to `2.7.3 <http://www.networkupstools.org/source/2.7/new-2.7.3.txt>`_ which adds support for several new devices, including the Tripp Lite SMART500RT1U UPS.

 * The driver for the Intel X710 10GbE adapter was added.

 * The supported Avago (formerly known as LSI) MegaRAID HBA firmware version has been updated to v20 and the alert regarding a version mismatch has been updated accordingly.